How Much Does It Cost to Start a Real Estate Investing & Rental Business in Colorado?

 How Colorado Compares to Neighboring States

-Colorado is a higher-cost state for starting a Real Estate Investing & Rental Business, with a cost-of-living index of 105.7 (national average is 100).
-Compared to neighboring Wyoming ($75,000 median startup cost), Colorado has higher costs for a Real Estate Investing & Rental Business.
+Colorado is close to the national average for Real Estate Investing & Rental Business startup costs, with a cost-of-living index of 103.1.
+Compared to neighboring Wyoming ($63,000 median startup cost), Colorado has higher costs for a Real Estate Investing & Rental Business.

 Common Mistakes to Avoid